-I kindly explained this to my aunt and she didn’t seem to agree.
-That’s fine.
+I kindly explained this to my aunt.
 She was hurt and in shock in learning this information.
 She thought the family could do more to help my mom be successful.
 That is a valid argument.
 She didn’t know that we had done everything we could.
 Unfortunately, she then shared this information with my grandparents.
 They were heartbroken.
 They were so upset with us…not my mom…the rest of the family.
 They were upset we had not been updating them and letting them know what had been going on.
 I can understand that.
 It’s their daughter.
 I also respected my dad’s wishes to keep it away from them though because in simple terms, they were just so damn old and far away.
 It would just hurt them.
 Isn’t it convenient that people are ready to blame anyone but the addict?

 So while I am on the phone with my crying grandparents, they keep asking what we are going to do differently to get my mom better.
 They started offering suggestions on what we could do in the home not to trigger her.
 I laughed out loud.
 I couldn’t help it.
 I apologized to them for seeming insensitive and explained again what I had told my aunt.
 I said we had tried to tiptoe around my mom, threaten her, support her, force her to get sober, and none of it worked.
 We can’t make her get sober and neither could they.